UK guide • SEO-safe redesign • Practical checklist

 • Keep existing URLs where possible

-• Keep (or improve) page content
+• Keep or improve useful content

 Avoid this

-• Deleting pages that already rank
+• Deleting ranking pages casually

-• Changing everything at once without redirects
+• Changing everything at once without redirect planning

-• Launching without testing forms and tracking
+• Launching without testing forms or tracking

-Phase 4: Improve performance and mobile experience
+Phase 4: Improve speed and mobile usability

 Mobile-first layout